 Many times, we seem to have to choose between two things.
 And there is always one trade-off or the other to make.
 And we never have all we want because everything in life has an opportunity cost.

-Opportunity cost is otherwise known as forgone alternatives.
-It is the value of that which you have to give up in place of another.
-It is an economic term or concept that describes the art of better decision-making in life and other situations.
+Opportunity cost is otherwise known as forgone alternatives, represents the value of what you give up for another choice, highlighting the trade offs in the decision making process.
+It is an economic term or concept that describes the art of better decision making in life and other situations, enabling business leaders to make more profitable investment choices.

-Besides opportunity cost being an economic concept, is there a way to use this type of calculation in your life?
+Besides opportunity cost being an economic concept, is there a way to use this type of calculation in your personal finance and business decisions?
 Keep reading to learn more.

 What is the opportunity cost?